The 10 worst airports in the world - 8 of them are in Europe

 Bucharest-Otopeni International Airport is the busiest airport in Romania, welcoming nearly seven million passengers in 2021.

 The airport received a rating of four out of ten on Skytrax, with one passenger complaining that the staff were “a bit aggressive” and unfriendly.
-A user of an online review platform wrote that the airport is “old and reminiscent of the 1960s”.
+A user of one online review site wrote that the airport is “old and like the 60’s”.

 3 – Eindhoven Airport (Netherlands)